The New Freethinker

 Respect him rather less than heaven.

-No matter.
 This can still be said:

 Never to supernatural dread